 The next hurdle was to obtain an order set which could be utilized in the protocol.
 With the assistance of an Attending Physician, access to a pre-existing order set for DVT/VTE prophylaxis was given.
 This physician suggested using this order set as it would not have to go through the Pharmacy and Therapeutics committee, as it was an existing order set.
-It also aligned

-NURSE DRIVEN DVT PROPHYLAXIS PROTOCOL10perfectly with the Caprini Risk Assessment and American College of Chest Physicians (AACP)guidelines.
-Nursing informatics then produced a working Risk Assessment tool and TherapeuticOrder Set.
+It also aligned perfectly with the Caprini Risk Assessment and American College of Chest Physicians (AACP) guidelines.
+Nursing informatics then produced a working Risk Assessment tool and Therapeutic Order Set.
 Screen Shots of these can be seen in the Tables Section.